 Visiting international students cannot do a research internship during their stay at the University of Ottawa while participating in the exchange program.

-If you wish to do a research internship at the University of Ottawa, please refer to the Office of Undergraduate Research website or email firstname.lastname@example.org for more information.
+If you wish to do a research internship at the University of Ottawa instead of an exchange, please refer to the Centre for Research Opportunities (Undergraduate and Graduate) website or email firstname.lastname@example.org for more information.

 To be eligible students must: